-III.
-When you are finished, email the form (pdf) and the syllabi/bibliography (Word document) as 2 separate files in an electronic attachment to the curriculum committee chair (Dr. Jacqueline Fewkes, email@example.com) by the stated deadline.
+VII.
+When you are finished, email the form (pdf) and the syllabi/bibliography (Word document) as 2 separate files in an electronic attachment to the Curriculum Committee chair.
+Files must be named correctly: use LastName_BriefTitle_syllabus (for syllabus) and LastName_BriefTitle_form (for the form).
 Proposals that aren't approved by the committee will be sent back to faculty for revision.
-To expedite the approval process, the curriculum committee is willing to edit proposals that are approved subject to minor non-substantive changes without sending them back to faculty.
+To expedite the approval process, the CC is willing to edit proposals that are approved subject to minor non-substantive changes without sending them back to faculty.
 If you would prefer to have proposals requiring such changes sent back to you first, indicate this when submitting your proposal.

-V. You can check on whether the UUPC approved your proposal by cnsulting their minutes, posted online.
+IX.
+The Curriculum Committee chair will contact you regarding the status of your proposal after the UUPC meeting.
+You can also check on whether the UUPC approved your proposal by consulting their minutes, posted online.